You may have heard of Blockchain for cryptocurrency, but did you know this technology also…

 When clients come to us with excitement about their ideas, it always reminds me of a valuable lesson in a fun movie we used to watch with our kids called Robots.
 Check out Bigweld’s advice: ‘when you see a need, fill a need.’”

-Step1: Start the App Design Process by Thinking Big About Your Mobile App or Software Idea
+Step1: Start the App Design Process by Thinking Big About Your Mobile App, Web App or Software Idea

 This part of the app design process – the idea stage – often begins as a napkin sketch design or a doodle on scrap paper.
 To grow the sketch into a more detailed mobile app, web app, software product, or business automation product, spend time thinking big and conceptualizing.
 Write it down, draw, and do whatever it takes for you to make it feel real.